API Testing Tool Katalon Studio Review:

 - Parameterize your tests.

-- Apply data-driven approach.
+- Apply a data-driven approach.

 - Create custom keywords/packages.

-- Call tests and reuse code.
+- Called for tests and reused code.

 - Include error handling.